ietf-rats-wg/eat/draft-ietf-rats-eat.md

  * Configuration and state of the device
  * Environmental characteristics of the device such as its GPS location

-## CDDL, CWT and JWT
+## CWT, JWT and UCCS

+For flexibility and ease of imlpementation in a wide variety of environments, EATs can be either CBOR {{RFC7049}} or JSON {{ECMAScript}} format.
+This specification simultaneously describes both formats.

-An EAT token is either a CWT as defined in {{RFC8392}} or a JWT as defined in {{RFC7519}}.
-This specification defines additional claims for entity attestation.
+An EAT is either a CWT as defined in {{RFC8392}}, a UCCS as defined in {{UCCS.Draft}}, or a JWT as defined in {{RFC7519}}.
+This specification extends those specifications with additional claims for attestation.

+The identification of a protocol element as an EAT, whether CBOR or JSON format, follows the general conventions used by CWT, JWT and UCCS.
+Largely this depends on the protocol carrying the EAT.
+In some cases it may be by content type (e.g., MIME type).
+In other cases it may be through use of CBOR tags.
+There is no fixed mechanism across all use cases.

+## CDDL

 This specification uses CDDL, {{RFC8610}}, as the primary formalism to define each claim.
 The implementor then interprets the CDDL to come